 For the most delicious frozen s'mores, I crushed the baked crepes up and then coated it in melted chocolate.
 Set it in the fridge to set, and then, Boom, you have the coating for the outside of the vanilla ice cream!

-- Artisan Vanilla Bean ice cream: Homemade vanilla ice cream would work as well.
+- Artisan Vanilla Bean ice cream

 - Semi Sweet chocolate bar: Bakers